jetz001/quizcoin/docs/tokenomics-en.md

 ### 1.1 Max Supply: Unlimited
 * QZC has an **unlimited** total supply.
-* **Minting Mechanism:** New QZC tokens are created ("minted") exclusively when a player successfully answers a quiz question for the first time in a block.
-This applies to both "Solo" and "Pool" game modes.
+* **Minting Mechanism:** QuizCoin tokens are "Minted" (newly created) specifically when a player correctly answers a question in the QuizGame for the first time **and is validated by the Backend** (whether playing in Solo or Pool mode).

 ### 1.2 Initial Distribution: None
-* There is **no pre-minted supply, initial distribution, or Airdrop** of QZC tokens.
+* There will be **no pre-minted tokens, initial distribution, or Airdrops** of QZC.
-* Upon deployment, the QuizCoin contract's total supply is zero.
+* At the time of the QuizCoin contract deployment, the total supply of tokens will start at zero.
-* The token supply will only begin to circulate in the ecosystem once players start earning rewards by correctly answering quiz questions.
+* The token supply will only begin to circulate in the ecosystem once players start receiving rewards for correctly answering questions.

 ### 1.3 Treasury / Ecosystem Fund
-The project's longevity and development are supported by a dedicated Treasury, managed by the Diamond Contract.
+The sustainability and development of the project are supported by a dedicated treasury, managed by the Diamond Contract.

 * **1.3.1 Funding Sources:**
-    * **0.5% Reward Fee:** When a player successfully answers a question (in either Solo or Pool mode), 0.5% of the total calculated reward amount is minted and directed to the **Diamond Contract**, which serves as the project's primary Treasury.
+    * **0.5% Reward Fee:** When a player answers a question correctly (in either Solo or Pool mode), 0.5% of the calculated total reward will be Minted and sent directly to the **Diamond Contract**, which serves as the project's main treasury.
-    * **Hint Purchase Fees:** All QuizCoin (QZC) tokens spent by players to purchase hints (clues) for quiz questions are transferred **directly** from the player's wallet to the **Diamond Contract (Treasury)**.
+    * **Hint Purchase Fees:** QuizCoin tokens spent by players to purchase Hints will be transferred **directly** from the player's wallet to the **Diamond Contract (Treasury)**.
-* **1.3.2 Purpose & Usage:**
+* **1.3.2 Usage Objectives:**
-    * Operational costs, such as domain rental.
+    * Covering operational expenses such as domain rentals.
-    * Development and maintenance expenses.
+    * Development Costs.
-    * Other expenditures critical for the growth and sustainability of the QuizCoin ecosystem.
+    * Other expenses related to the maintenance and development of the QuizCoin ecosystem.

 ---

 ## 2. Game Mechanics and Features

 ### 2.1 Game Modes
-QuizCoin features two primary game modes with distinct reward and play mechanisms:
+The QuizCoin game features two main modes with distinct reward and gameplay mechanics:

 * **2.1.1 Solo Mode (Levels 1-99):**
-    * **Winner:** The first player to answer a question correctly in a given block receives the full reward amount for that question's level (after the 0.5% Treasury fee).
+    * **Winner:** The first player to answer the question correctly within that question round **and is validated by the Backend** will receive the full reward for that question level (after deducting the 0.5% Treasury fee).
-    * **Question Status:** Once a winner emerges in Solo Mode, the question is immediately closed, and no other players can submit answers for that question in the current block.
+    * **Question Status:** Once there is a winner in Solo Mode, that question is immediately closed for Solo Mode, and no other players can answer in Solo Mode within that question round.
 * **2.1.2 Pool Mode (Levels 1-99):**
-    * **Answer Window:** When the first player answers a question correctly in Pool Mode, a 3-minute countdown (Pool Window) begins, allowing other players to participate and submit their answers.
+    * **Answering Period:** When the first player answers a question correctly in Pool Mode, the system starts a 3-minute countdown (Pool Period) to allow other players to participate and answer the question.
-    * **Reward Distribution:** After the 3-minute Pool Window closes, the total reward for that question (after the 0.5% Treasury fee) is equally divided among all players who submitted a correct answer within that timeframe.
+    * **Reward Distribution:** After the Pool Period (3 minutes) ends, the total reward for that question (after deducting the 0.5% Treasury fee) will be divided equally among all players who answered correctly within that period.
 * **2.1.3 Level 100 Questions (Special Level):**
     * **Frequency:** Only 1 question per day.
-    * **Reward:** Correct solvers (in either Solo or Pool Mode) receive a fixed reward of 10,000 QZC, with **no Halving** applied to this reward.
+    * **Reward:** Correct solvers (whether Solo or Pool) will receive a fixed reward of 10,000 QZC **without Halving**.
-    * **Answer Format:** Answers are submitted via a textbox, allowing for decimal numbers with 2 decimal places.
-Answers are rounded up when the third decimal place is 0.005 (e.g., 0.005 rounds up to 0.01).
+    * **Answer Format:** A textbox for entering a 2-decimal place number, with rounding up when the third decimal place is 0.005 (e.g., 0.005 rounds up to 0.01).

 ### 2.2 Reward and Answering Mechanics

-* **Rewards for Levels 1-99:** Players can earn between 1-5,000 QZC, varying based on the question's difficulty level.
+* **Rewards for Levels 1-99:** Players will receive rewards between 1-5,000 QZC, depending on the question's difficulty level.
-* **Halving Mechanism:** Rewards for Level 1-99 questions will be halved ("Halving") every 4 years to control supply and ensure long-term sustainability.
+* **Halving Mechanism:** Rewards for questions at levels 1-99 will be halved ("Halving") every 4 years to control supply and ensure long-term sustainability.
 * **Answering Frequency:**
-    * **One Answer per Wallet per Question:** Each wallet can submit only one answer per specific question per block (or per day, depending on the question's active window).
+    * **1 Answer per Wallet per Question:** Each wallet can answer a specific question only once per question round.
-    * **Re-attempt on Next Day:** Players can attempt the same question again on the following day if the question is still active.
+    * **Repeatable Next Day:** Players can answer the same question again on the following day if the question has not yet been closed.
-* **Mode Selection:** Each wallet can choose to play either Solo or Pool mode once per day and can select a different mode on the subsequent day.
+* **Mode Selection:** Each wallet can select only 1 mode (Solo or Pool) per day and will be able to select a new mode on the following day.
-* **Block Reference:**
-    * **Block Speed:** Block speed is referenced from the Binance Smart Chain (BSC), which is approximately 3 blocks per second.
+* **Question Time Reference (Controlled by Backend):**
-    * **Question Duration (Levels 1-99):** Each question lasts for 60 blocks.
+    * **Question Duration (Levels 1-99):** Each question will have a duration of 3 minutes.
-    * **Question Duration (Level 100):** Level 100 questions have a duration of 28,800 blocks.
+    * **Question Duration (Level 100):** Level 100 questions will have a duration of 1 day (24 hours UTC 00:00 - 23:59).

 ### 2.3 Hint System
-* Players can purchase Hints (clues) to assist them in answering questions.
+* Players can purchase Hints to assist in answering questions.
-* The cost of purchasing a Hint is transferred in QZC directly to the Diamond Contract's Treasury.
+* The cost of purchasing a Hint will be transferred in QZC tokens directly to the Diamond Contract's Treasury.

 ### 2.4 Question Generation and Question Bank
-* Questions are generated by **Artificial Intelligence (AI)**, and the correct answers are **Hashed** for security.
+* Questions will be generated by **Artificial Intelligence (AI)**, and the correct answers will be **Hashed + Salted**.
+* **2.4.1 Question Real-time Generate (Priority):**
+    * The system will call the **AI API (Gemini)** to generate questions in real-time (when a new question is due).
+    * The generated question will be used immediately in that question round.
+    * If the AI API call fails or cannot connect, the system will switch to retrieving questions from the backup **Question Bank** (as per 2.4.2).
+    * **Automatic AI Re-engagement:** Once the AI API is operational again, the Backend will automatically switch back to using AI for question generation in subsequent rounds.
-* **2.4.1 Question Bank:** A backup Question Bank is maintained to store questions in case of AI connectivity issues or malfunctions.
+* **2.4.2 Question Bank (Backup Question Repository):** A backup Question Bank is maintained to store questions in case of AI connection issues or failures.
+    * **Storage:** All questions in the Question Bank will be generated and stored **Off-chain**.
+They will be **Hashed + Salted** (including the question, options, and answer) and will not be altered during their storage period.
-    * For Level 1-99 questions: The bank stores approximately 3,504,000 questions, sufficient for 20 years.
+    * For Levels 1-99 questions: Stores questions 10 years in advance, approximately 1,752,000 questions.
-    * For Level 100 questions: The bank stores 7,300 questions.
+    * For Level 100 questions: Stores 3,650 questions in advance.
+    * **Maintenance:** This question bank will be cleared and regenerated every 10 years to ensure questions are up-to-date and diverse.
-* **2.4.2 Question Categories:** All questions are exclusively in the **Science** and **Mathematics** categories.
+* **2.4.3 Question Categories:** All questions will be exclusively in the **Science** and **Mathematics** categories.
-* Questions, answer choices, and correct answers stored in the Question Bank are all Hashed to ensure transparency and fairness.

 ---

-## 3. Smart Contract Mechanisms and Roles (Current Structure)
+## 3. Smart Contract Mechanics and Roles (Current Structure)

 ### 3.1 `QuizCoin.sol` (ERC-20 Token)
-* The official ERC-20 token for the QuizCoin game (QZC).
+* This is the standard ERC-20 contract for QuizCoin (QZC).
-* **No initial minting** in its constructor; `totalSupply` starts at 0.
+* **No initial token minting** in the Constructor (Total Supply starts at 0).
-* Utilizes OpenZeppelin's `AccessControl` for role-based permissions.
+* Uses OpenZeppelin's `AccessControl` for role management.
-* Features a `MINTER_ROLE` that exclusively allows authorized entities to call the `mint()` function.
+* Features a `MINTER_ROLE` that allows only this role to call the `mint()` function to create new tokens.
-* Exposes a `MINTER_ROLE()` function for external contracts to retrieve the role's bytes32 hash.
+* Includes a `MINTER_ROLE()` function for other contracts to reference the Role Hash.

 ### 3.2 `PoolManager.sol`
-Serves as the central hub for managing QZC token minting and distribution, acting as an intermediary between the game logic (Facets) and the `QuizCoin` token.
+Acts as the central hub for managing QuizCoin minting and transfers.

-* `withdrawForUser(address _user, uint256 _amount)`: This function is called by the `QuizGameDiamond` (via a Facet) to **mint new tokens** of `_amount` and send them directly to the specified `_user` as a reward for solving a question.
+* `withdrawForUser(address _user, uint256 _amount)`: This function will be called by `QuizGameDiamond` (Facet) to **Mint new tokens** in the amount of `_amount` and send them directly to `_user` when a player answers correctly.
-* `mintAndTransferToTreasury(uint256 _amount)`: This function is called by the `QuizGameDiamond` (via a Facet) to **mint new tokens** of `_amount` and transfer them to the `QuizGameDiamond` address (the Treasury).
+* `mintAndTransferToTreasury(uint256 _amount)`: This function will be called by `QuizGameDiamond` (Facet) to **Mint new tokens** in the amount of `_amount` and send them to the Diamond Contract Address (which serves as the Treasury).
-* `deposit(uint256 _amount)`: This function is called by the `QuizGameDiamond` (via a Facet) to receive `buyHint` fees (QZC paid by players), which the Diamond transfers to PoolManager for storage.
-    * **Clarification:** `buyHint` fees should be transferred directly from the player to the Diamond Contract.
-Therefore, the `deposit` function in `PoolManager` might not be necessary for hint fee collection, but it could still be used if an Admin wishes to manually transfer funds to the PoolManager for other purposes.
+* `deposit(uint256 _amount)`: This function allows an administrator (Admin) or an authorized contract to deposit QuizCoin into `PoolManager` for other specific purposes (e.g., adding liquidity, supporting special events). **However, fees from purchasing Hints will be transferred directly from the player to the Diamond Contract (Treasury) and will not pass through this function.**
-* `setQuizGameDiamondAddress(address _newQuizGameDiamondAddress)`: Added to allow the `PoolManager` to recognize and authorize the `QuizGameDiamond` as the legitimate caller for minting and withdrawal functions.
+* `setQuizGameDiamondAddress(address _newQuizGameDiamondAddress)`: Added to inform `PoolManager` which Diamond Contract is authorized to call Mint/Withdraw functions.
-* **`MINTER_ROLE` Grant:** The `PoolManager` contract is granted the `MINTER_ROLE` on the `QuizCoin` token during the initialization process of the `QuizGameDiamond`.
+* **Granting `MINTER_ROLE`:** `PoolManager` will be granted the `MINTER_ROLE` on the `QuizCoin` contract during the initialization of `QuizGameDiamond`.

 ### 3.3 `QuizGameDiamond.sol` (Diamond Proxy)
-The central, upgradeable proxy contract that users interact with.
-It delegates calls to various Facets.
+This is the main contract users will interact with (acting as a Proxy).

-* Built with `UUPSUpgradeable` and `AccessControlUpgradeable` for upgradeability and robust role management.
+* Uses `UUPSUpgradeable` and `AccessControlUpgradeable`.
-* In its `initialize()` function:
+* In `initialize()`:
-    * Grants `DEFAULT_ADMIN_ROLE` to the deployer.
+    * Grants `DEFAULT_ADMIN_ROLE` to the Deployer.
-    * **Crucially:** Calls `QuizCoin.grantRole(QuizCoin.MINTER_ROLE(), PoolManager Address)` to empower `PoolManager` to mint QuizCoin tokens.
+    * **Important:** It will `grantRole(QuizCoin.MINTER_ROLE(), PoolManager Address)` to give `PoolManager` the right to Mint QuizCoin tokens.
-    * Calls `PoolManager.setQuizGameDiamondAddress(address(this))` to establish the trust relationship with `PoolManager`.
+    * It will call `PoolManager.setQuizGameDiamondAddress(address(this))` to make `PoolManager` aware of the Diamond Contract.
-* **Treasury Role:** The `QuizGameDiamond` contract's address also serves as the main **Treasury address** where hint fees and the 0.5% reward fees are accumulated.
+* **Treasury Role:** Serves as the Treasury address (where `buyHint` fees and the 0.5% fee will be sent).

-### 3.4 `LibAppStorage.sol` (Solidity Library)
+### 3.4 `LibAppStorage.sol` (Library)
-* Manages the `AppStorage` struct, which is the single source of truth for all persistent state variables of the QuizGame.
-All facets access this shared storage.
-* Stores essential game constants such as `HINT_COST_AMOUNT`, `BLOCK_DURATION_SECONDS`, `HALVING_PERIOD_SECONDS`, and `MIN_REWARD_AFTER_HALVING`.
+* Manages `AppStorage`, which stores all shared State Variables for QuizGame that all Facets can access.
-* Contains `TREASURY_FEE_PERCENTAGE` (defined as `50` for a 0.5% fee calculation, i.e., `amount * 50 / 10000`).
+* Contains `TREASURY_FEE_PERCENTAGE` (set as 50 for 0.5%).
-* Includes the `_calculateCurrentReward()` function, which determines dynamic reward amounts, factoring in difficulty and the halving mechanism.
+* Includes the `_calculateCurrentReward()` function, which calculates rewards after Halving.

 ### 3.5 `QuizGameModeFacet.sol`
-Manages the logic for creating questions (`createQuestion`) and submitting answers (`submitAnswer`).
+Manages the logic for question creation (`createQuestion`) and answer submission (`submitAnswer`).

 * **3.5.1 In `submitAnswer` (Solo Mode):**
     * Calculates `totalReward`.
     * Calculates `treasuryFee = totalReward * 0.5%`.
-    * Calls `ds.poolManager.mintAndTransferToTreasury(treasuryFee)` (Mints tokens for the Treasury).
+    * Calls `ds.poolManager.mintAndTransferToTreasury(treasuryFee)` (Mints to Treasury).
-    * Calls `ds.poolManager.withdrawForUser(msg.sender, rewardForSoloSolver)` (Mints remaining reward for the player).
+    * Calls `ds.poolManager.withdrawForUser(msg.sender, rewardForSoloSolver)` (Mints the remaining to the player).
 * **3.5.2 In `buyHint()`:**
-    * Players must first `approve` QuizCoin to the Diamond Contract Address.
+    * Players must `approve` QuizCoin to the Diamond Contract Address first.
-    * The `HINT_COST_AMOUNT` is `transferFrom` the player directly to the Diamond Contract (`address(this)`), meaning hint fees directly fund the Treasury.
+    * The `HINT_COST_AMOUNT` will be `transferFrom` the player directly to the Diamond Contract (`address(this)`), meaning Hint fees go directly to the Treasury.

 ### 3.6 `QuizGameRewardFacet.sol`
 Manages the logic for reward distribution in Pool Mode (`distributeRewards`).

 * **3.6.1 In `distributeRewards`:**
     * Calculates `totalFinalReward`.
     * Calculates `treasuryFee = totalFinalReward * 0.5%`.
-    * Calls `ds.poolManager.mintAndTransferToTreasury(treasuryFee)` (Mints tokens for the Treasury).
+    * Calls `ds.poolManager.mintAndTransferToTreasury(treasuryFee)` (Mints to Treasury).
     * Calculates `rewardPerSolver` from the remaining reward.
-    * Calls `ds.poolManager.withdrawForUser(solver, rewardPerSolver)` (Mints remaining reward for players in the Pool).
+    * Calls `ds.poolManager.withdrawForUser(solver, rewardPerSolver)` (Mints the remaining to players in the Pool).

-### 3.7 Summary of Treasury Fund Flow from Tokenomics:
+### 3.7 Summary of Treasury Fund Operations from Tokenomics:
-* **Hint Purchases:** QuizCoin used for purchasing hints is transferred directly to the Diamond Contract (which serves as the Treasury).
+* **Hint Purchases:** QuizCoin used to purchase Hints will be transferred directly to the Diamond Contract (which acts as the Treasury).
     * *Reference:* `contracts\facets\QuizGameModeFacet.sol::buyHint`
-* **0.5% Reward Fee:** When rewards are calculated (for both Solo and Pool modes), 0.5% of the total reward is newly minted by the `PoolManager` and sent to the Diamond Contract (Treasury).
+* **0.5% Fee from Rewards:** Once rewards are calculated (for both Solo and Pool modes), 0.5% of that reward will be Minted by `PoolManager` and transferred to the Diamond Contract (Treasury).
     * *Reference:* `contracts\facets\QuizGameModeFacet.sol::submitAnswer`
     * *Reference:* `contracts\facets\QuizGameRewardFacet.sol::distributeRewards`

+---

+## 4. Disclaimer

+QuizCoin (QZC) is designed as an in-game utility token for the QuizCoin game ecosystem and should not be considered an investment or financial instrument.
+Its value is derived solely from its utility within the game.
+Users are advised to conduct their own research and understand the risks associated with decentralized applications and cryptocurrency before participating.